UltraStar-Deluxe/USDX/Game/ReadMe.txt

 ----------------------------
 4. License
 ----------------------------
-Ultrastar Deluxe is licensed under the Terms of the GNU General Public License 2.0 See License.txt for more Informations.
+Ultrastar Deluxe is licensed under the terms of the GNU General Public License 2.0 See License.txt for more Information.